-Mr. Brown is married and has a son.
-He was born in Strawberry Point, Iowa and is an active runner, motorcyclist, and golfer.
-He has run several marathons and half marathons including the Schneider Electric Marathon de Paris and the Bank of america Chicago Marathon.
-Mr. Brown and his wife are volunteers with and members of the Des Moines Arts Center. they also belong to the Capital Striders running club.
+Mr. Brown is married and has two children.
+He was raised in Strawberry Point, Iowa and is an active runner, bicyclist, swimmer, and motorcyclist.
+He has competed in several marathons and triathlons including the Schneider Electric Marathon de Paris, the Bank of America Chicago Marathon, the Maratona di Roma, and the Des Moines Ironman 70.3.

 - State v.
 Tjernagel, 2017 WL 108291.
 Iowa Court of Appeals reversed our client’s conviction for sexual abuse in the second degree by finding her prior counsel was ineffective for failing to object to impermissible testimony during her first trial.